maphaiyarath/fitness-tracker/README.md

 - adding exercises to a new workout

 On the dashboard, you can view some stats, such as:
+- the duration of each workout
-- the combined weight of multiple exercises
+- the combined weight of resistance exercises from each workout
-- the total duration of each workout
+- the durations of each exercise performed
-- which exercises were performed
+- the max pounds lifted of resistance exercises

 ## Installation
 Use the following command for installation: